na-na-hi/renget/archive/6wfys.md

 *and/or* Berserkyr ENB - This is an ENB designed around the NAT weather system + Lux and also looks incredible.
 I find this to have better performance than just NAT, but it still takes a bite out of your frames.
 Looks horribly oversaturated as of 1.2, and skin gets a bit plasticky as well.
 Consider 1.1.

 Azurite Weathers - More modern take on Cathedral weathers, an old standby that focused on environmental effects and fixing vanilla weirdness (horizon seam, broken fog, etc etc etc).
 This one looks very good and offers vanilla performance - the colors are good enough to use it without an ENB and using Community Shaders in my opinion, although many popular ENBs (Rudy's, Pi-Cho, etc) will have profiles for it.
-*note: Azurite Weathers II, recently released on the same page, will have varying compatibility with old ENB presets designed around it.
-Just a heads up.
-It does fix the blue nights though so well worth the upgrade.*
+*note: Azurite Weathers II, recently released on the same page, is not compatible with ENBs for the original.
+I recommend Azurite Horizons for AW II.*

 *Honorable Mentions*

 Pi-Cho - Built off of legacy shaders from Silent Horizons, the screenarchery standby since forever, this is the gold standard for balancing characters and environment.
 If you don't use it, anons will complain about your skin and tell you that you should play LE instead.

 Silent Horizons 2 - Universal Core - Rebuilt from scratch for gameplay first.
 The sharpening and color space control are second to none and it can actually adapt to just about any weather.
 Excellent performance and visuals.
 I wouldn't touch anything else besides Berserkyr or 'Cho for gameplay in 2023 (if you are running hardware from 2023.)
-*or* The Enhancer - Same concept but much older and less advanced color and light control.
-It also has dogshit SSS out of the box, and l00 is a snowflake who keeps comments off so people don't bitch about his awful default settings.
-I would just run Community Shaders if you want a lightweight visual upgrade but can't run SH2.

 Ljoss - This has phenomenal performance while still supporting some new-ish features like Particle lights.
 If you need locked 60 FPS on a potato, optimize your game first then install this with .347 binaries or slightly newer.